 Jumper W7 ties signal ground to frame ground.
 The position is left open at the factory.
-If signal ground is to be connected to frame ground, solder a 100-ohm, 1/2-watt resistor in location W7.
+If signal ground is to be connected to frame ground, solder a 100-ohm, 1⁄2-watt resistor in location W7.
 A wire jumper may also be used.
 Care must be taken to ensure that ground circulating currents are limited to acceptable levels.

-3.1.3 Half/Full-Duplex Operation
+3.1.3 FULL/HALF-DUPLEX OPERATION

-Jumper W8 selects half-duplex or full-duplex operation.
+Jumper W8 selects full or half-duplex operation.
 Set W8 to the HALF position (B-C position) for half-duplex operation.
-Set W8 to the FULL position (A-B position) for full-duplex operation.
+Set W8 to the FULL position (A-B position) for full duplex operation.